-Benefits to patients and health care systems
+Benefits to patients and healthcare systems

-Underlying Health Canada's approach to authorizing biosimilars are the benefits to society the use of biosimilars can bring to patients and the health care system.
+Reinvestment of biosimilar savings can improve the healthcare system for Canadians.
+Underlying Health Canada's approach to authorizing biosimilars are the benefits to society the use of biosimilars can bring to patients and the healthcare system.
 Biosimilars can be used for the same therapeutic aim as their originator and offer an opportunity to reduce spending on more costly originators.
 These savings may be reinvested into improving the healthcare system for Canadians.